Hot start

-There are two very different definitions of hot start commonly used in aviation – one for turbine engines and one for reciprocating fuel injected engines.
+In aviation, the term hot start has one meaning for turbine engines and one for reciprocating engines.

-Reciprocating fuel injected engines
+Reciprocating engines

-In an aircraft with a reciprocating fuel injected engine a hot start is a condition where an engine start is attempted after it has been run, achieved operating temperature, and then recently shut down.
-The engine is therefore "hot ", hence the terminology "hot start".
-When a reciprocating fuel injected engine is shut down, the residual engine heat dissipates into the air and the surrounding aircraft structure.
-Some of this heat is transferred to the engine fuel lines and fuel injector lines in the engine compartment and because no fuel is flowing in the lines to cool them as would be under normal operating conditions, the fuel may vaporize or "boil" within these fuel lines creating a condition called vapor lock.
-This combination of liquid fuel and vaporized fuel within the fuel line will result in inconsistent fuel availability to the engine fuel pump and fuel injection system.
-If severe, the fuel pumps can "cavitate" (when the pumping chamber fills with fuel vapor rather than liquid fuel) and become ineffective.
-The vapor in the fuel lines and loss of fuel pump effectiveness result in inconsistent fuel flow to the engine fuel injectors and ultimately the cylinders resulting in difficult starting.
-Vapor lock can also occur in flight in some aircraft resulting in a rough running engine or engine stoppage.
+In an aircraft with a reciprocating engine, a hot start is a condition where an engine start is attempted after it has been run, achieved operating temperature, and then shut down.
+The engine has not had time to cool, and is therefore "hot".
+When a reciprocating engine is shut down, the residual engine heat dissipates into the air and the aircraft structure.
+Some heat is transferred to the engine fuel lines and fuel injector lines in the engine compartment.
+Because no fuel is flowing, the fuel may vaporize within the fuel lines, creating a condition called vapor lock.
+This combination of liquid and vaporized fuel disrupts fuel availability to the engine fuel pump and fuel injection system.
+If severe, the fuel pumps can "cavitate" (when the pumping chamber fills with vapor rather than liquid fuel) and becomes ineffective.
+The vapor in the fuel lines and loss of fuel pump effectiveness result in inconsistent fuel flow to the engine fuel injectors and ultimately the cylinders complicating starting.
+Vapor lock can also occur in flight resulting in a rough running engine or engine stoppage.

-Unlike a turbine engine, a hot start is unlikely to damage a reciprocating fuel injected engine.
-However, with improper starting procedure the situation may progress to the point that the operator depletes the starter battery before successfully starting the engine and there is risk of battery or starter damage and excess wear due to these repeated unsuccessful attempts to start the engine.
+Unlike a turbine engine, a hot start is unlikely to damage a reciprocating engine.
+However, with improper starting procedures, the situation may deplete the starter battery before successfully starting the engine and risk battery or starter damage and excess wear due to repeated unsuccessful attempts to start the engine.

-On the ground, a vapor lock condition in the fuel lines is merely an inconvenience.
+On the ground, vapor lock in the fuel lines is merely an inconvenience.
 However, in the air, it becomes an emergency situation due to the difficulty in restarting the engine.
-Therefore, it is important that operators of reciprocating fuel injected engines switch fuel tanks prior to fuel exhaustion and to know and understand the hot start engine starting procedure.
-Most pilot operating handbooks for aircraft with reciprocating fuel injected engines describe specific procedures for starting the engine(s) after a recent shutdown while the engine is still "hot" in an attempt to avoid a vapor lock condition in the fuel feed lines or injector lines and enable a successful engine restart.
+Operators of reciprocating engines must switch fuel tanks prior to fuel exhaustion and understand the hot start engine starting procedure.
+Most aircraft handbooks describe specific procedures for starting the engine(s) after a recent shutdown while the engine is still "hot" to avoid vapor lock and enable a successful restart.
 Not all pilot operating handbooks use the hot start terminology to describe this procedure.
-Additionally, most pilot operating handbooks for aircraft susceptible to a vapor lock condition have a procedure for addressing vapor lock or "rough engine" if encountered in flight.
+Additionally, most pilot operating handbooks for aircraft susceptible to vapor lock have a procedure for addressing vapor lock or "rough engine" if encountered in flight.